 The Italian Massimo Listri presented this year in his book "The World's Most Beautiful Libraries"a collection of photos taken over more than 10 years of traveling around the world visiting libraries.
 In the book he highlights the architectural beauty, the lights and volumes of these wonderful places, which today unfortunately are not being visited as often as they used to be.

-Through its large wooden doors, spiral stairs and endless bookcase aisles, the collection takes us on a journey around private, public libraries and even monasteries from around 766.
+Through its large wooden doors, spiral staircases and endless aisles of bookshelves, the collection takes us on a journey around private, public and even monastery libraries from around the year 766.

-Some of the libraries presented in the book include the Vatican Apostolic Library, Sainte-Geneviève in Paris, the Trinity College Library, and the Florence Library, designed by nothing less than Michelangelo.
+Some of the libraries featured in the book include the Vatican Apostolic Library, Sainte-Geneviève in Paris, Trinity College Library, and the Florence Library, designed by no less than Michelangelo.